DemeshwarRana/Berlin-housing-price-predictor-ML/README.md

 # Berlin-housing-price-predictor-ML
 A Machine Learning pipeline using Random Forest Regression to predict apartment prices in Berlin and identify key valuation drivers.
+This project aims to predict apartment prices in Berlin using a Regression Pipeline.Beyond simple prediction,the model is designed to uncover the strategic drivers that influence market value,helping potential investors or residents understand the what's behind the numbers.